Neurocoach Programme: Module 5 Applied Neuro-Affirming Coaching

 Built on collaboration, clarity, and co-production.
 These goals focus on the client’s specific neurotype, sensory profile, and motivational drivers to ensure authenticity.

-The approach prioritizes psychological safety and meaningful progress, ensuring that the coaching journey remains a supportive partnership rather than a source of external pressure.
+The approach prioritises psychological safety and meaningful progress, ensuring that the coaching journey remains a supportive partnership rather than a source of external pressure.

 Principle 1: Focus on Micro-Goals